proficy/documentation/README.md

 6. In this area you can find additional features.

 ### **IMPORTANT:**
 - The wallet and private key inputs are separated for each bot.
+- Your private key is different from your seed phrase.
+Follow these instructions to export your private key for use in the Proficy app: https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key.
 -	On first start-up fill in the forms (especially your wallet information) and press SAVE.
 The last saved data will be used to fill the forms on the next start/restart of the app.
 -	After switching to another node, press SAVE and RESTART to use the new settings.
 -	DO NOT CLICK THE START BUTTON ANYMORE ONCE YOU'VE CLICKED IT!
 You would run the same script multiple times, which would lead to interference and poor performance/double buying.